Posting of Vacancies:

 This procedure is aimed at fair treatment of all students – especially those with financial need that must be met by student employment assigned as part of their financial aid awards.
 It is based on a recommendation of the Faculty Committee on Admission and Financial Aid.

-The Student Job Posting template should be emailed as an attachment to the Student Employment Coordinator at email@example.com.
-The posting should be as detailed as needed.
-Please e-mail again once the position has been filled, and the posting will be removed from the "Jobs on Campus" listing.
+The Student Job Posting template should be emailed as an attachment to the Student Employment Coordinator at firstname.lastname@example.org.
+The posting should be as detailed as needed and will be listed through Handshake.

 Priority for Work-Study Students:

 To ensure that students who need to earn money for college costs are able to do so, hiring for all student employee positions is restricted to students with Federal Work-Study (or other need-based student employment) during the first two weeks of each semester.
 If a position remains vacant after that time, it becomes open to all applicants, although students on financial aid should be given priority if candidates are equal in all other respects.The following exceptions are made: